Early Childhood Education and Care (ECEC) in Denmark

 This collection of chapters on research in pedagogical practice is written by researchers and is supplemented with interviews on how their research contributes to the field of early childhood education in relation to various themes, e.g., play, gender, friendships, learning, inclusion of ethnic minorities, etc. It is aimed at practitioners and undergraduate students.

 Sommer, Dion, Ingrid Pramling-Samuelsson, and Karsten Hundeide, eds.
 2010.
 Child perspectives and children’s perspectives in theory and practice.
-International Perspectives on Early Childhood and Development Series 2.
+International Perspectives on Early Childhood and Development.
 Dordrecht, The Netherlands: Springer Science.

 Svinth, Lone, and Charlotte Ringsmose.
 2012.
-Læring og udvikling I daginstitutioner Copenhagen: Dansk Psykologisk Forlag.
+Læring og udvikling I dagtilbud.
+Copenhagen: Dansk Psykologisk Forlag.

-The theoretical inspiration for the chapters in this anthology is sociocultural and it focuses on how professionals shape and form the environment in ways that are consequential to children’s development and learning (social, emotional, language).
-Presents recent research findings within the area of early childhood education and learning in Denmark, targeted mainly for undergraduate and master students.
+The theoretical inspiration for the chapters in this anthology is sociocultural theory and it focuses on how professionals shape and form the environment in ways that are consequential to children’s development and learning (social, emotional, language).
+The book presents recent research findings within the area of early childhood education and learning in Denmark.

 Williams-Siegfredsen, Jane.
 2012.
 Understanding the Danish forest school approach: Early years education in practice.
 New York: Routledge.